ali50mahmoud/Data-driven-Test/README.md

 step-7 :Build the code once again and Run Tests to verify assertion results

- perform Cross Browser Testing & automate test cases using  FireFox & Chrome
+step -8 : perform Cross Browser Testing & automate test cases using  FireFox & Chrome

+Project was built & tested on selenium 3.8.1,TestNG 6.14.3,poi 3.17, Chrome 56.0.2924.87 ,& Firefox 47.0.2 .
+If the programs give an error, please update the driver